 We are a registered 501c3 nonprofit, EIN# 84-5047718.

-Currently, our initiatives are targeted inn the state of Utah as education for the public is non-existent, management guidelines for working dogs are lacking and shelters are experiencing increased numbers of both working and companion LGD in need.
+Currently, our initiatives are targeted in the Western States, specifically Utah and Idaho, as education for the public is non-existent, management guidelines for working dogs are lacking and shelters are experiencing increased numbers of both working and companion LGD in need.
 Utah also has vast public lands, leaving working LGD vulnerable to theft and mismanagement.

 Working and companion LGD experience extreme stress when separated from their livestock or human family and we want nothing more than to keep them out of shelters where the induced stress may put them at risk.